koraykupe/holidaypirates-test/README.md

 ## Todo

 * Friendly error page for live environment
+* Validation for username and password
 * Abstraction for connection
 * Cache mechanism
 * More tests
 * Decouple more dependencies (email)
+* Error codes and memorable functions for errors / responses
+* Redirect for controllers and after successful login
+* Don't delete whole input data if there is a validation error
+* Implement Doctrine
+* Command bus pattern for controllers
+* Logging
+* Refactoring (more single responsibility)
+* Moderator or manager naming
+* Repositories for models
+* Model relations

 ## Built With